NFive/nfive.github.io/docs/getting-started-components.md

 ## NFive (Required)

-The NFive runtime is a [FiveM server resource](https://docs.fivem.net/resources/) which handles loading the installed plugins and handling RPC.
+The NFive runtime is a [FiveM server resource](https://docs.fivem.net/resources/) which handles loading the installed plugins and handling RPC (Remote Procedure Call) and events.

 ## MySQL Database (Required)